Controllably Efficient Language Models: More experiments

 \subsection{\cat as a layer}

+While \cat presented in the paper is a separate meta-sequence mixer, one can take the core concepts and instantiate \cat as a layer that can be swapped in any sequence model as a drop-in replacement.
+This can unlock lots of interesting possibilities starting with creating hybrid as well as adaptive architectures that mixes \cat layers alongside dense attention, or perhaps even linear attention.
+We leave this open for future work.

 To instantiate \cat as a seperate layer in itself, we parameterize the \textit{compressor} as a simple linear projection.
 We use the dense attention mechanism itself as the \textit{decoder}.
-Before applying the compression and decoding from compressed chunk representations, we artificially up-project the input embeddings in the layer -- this is done following the observation in the main paper that decoding from compressed representations requires more compute.
-Please find the actual implementation in the released code.

-\Cref{tab:cat_as_layer} reports MQAR accuracy when \cat is used as a layer.
+Before applying the compression and decoding from compressed chunk representations, we artificially up-project the input embeddings in the layer -- this is done following the observation in the main paper that decoding from compressed representations requires higher dimensionality.
+We will release the implementation in our code. \Cref{tab:cat_as_layer} reports MQAR accuracy when \cat is used as a layer.
 We use a fixed chunk size of 4 in this experiment.
 We use 2 layers of \cat.
-We follow the same setup described in \Cref{app:sparse_fails_mqar}.
+Rest of the setup follows \cite{arora2024simple}.